 The remunerations of the standing members of the Board of Statutory Auditors are determined by the ordinary Shareholders' Meeting at the time of appointment.
-Information on the remunerations of Auditors is provided in the Remuneration Report drawn up by the Company pursuant to Article 123-ter of the Italian Consolidated Law on Finance (TUF) and available on the Company's website at www.fincantieri.com inside the Section "Governance - Remunerations" and the Section "Governance - Meetings - Shareholders' Meetings 2018".
+Information on the remunerations of Auditors is provided in paragraph 2 (Section II) of the Remuneration Report drawn up by the Company pursuant to Article 123-ter of the Italian Consolidated Law on Finance (TUF) and available on the Company's website at www.fincantieri.com inside the Section "Ethics & Governance - Remunerations" and the Section "Ethics & Governance - Shareholders' Meetings - Shareholders' Meetings 2019".

-3. Internal Control and Risk Management System
+3. Internal Control And Risk Management System